viscid-hub/Viscid/doc/tutorial/slicing.rst

 Fields can be sliced just like Numpy ndarrays, but you can also use an extended syntax to ask for a physical location instead of an index in the array.
 This extended syntax is to provide a string with a number followed by an 'f' in place of an integer that is usually found in slices.
 For even further convenience, you can specify the entire slice as a string and specify the slice dimension by component name.

 The best way to show the utility of this extended syntax is by example, so here goes.
 This example snips off the fist 5 cells and last 25 cells in x and extracts the `y = 0.0` plane.
-In the z-direciton, the field is sliced every other grid cell between `z = -8` and `z = 10.0`.
+In the z-direction, the field is sliced every other grid cell between `z = -8` and `z = 10.0`.
 Here, x, y, and z are coordinate names, so for example, in ionosphere grids, one would use 'lat' and 'lon'.

 .. plot::
     :include-source: